NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 ```
  sudo nano /etc/nginx/sites-available/seafile.conf
 ```
-Now we are going to start the configuration, this example file are working you just need to replace the "seafile.example.com" with your own domain.
+Now we are going to start the configuration, this example file are working you just need to replace the "seafile.example.com" with your own domain also in the add_header Content-Security-Policy you need to replace *.nohatech.se with your own domain.
 But still, read the hole thing.
 ```
 server {
     listen 80;